Let’s Talk About Depression: How to Help Someone You Love

 Helping someone with depression can be very difficult and frustrating, especially if you haven’t experienced it yourself.
 You may struggle to understand why your loved one can’t “snap out of it,” but when you are depressed, even getting out of bed can feel impossible.
 If you suspect someone you love is depressed, you can play a huge role in their recovery.
 Here’s what you can do to help:

-- Take Threats Seriously: People with depression are at an increased risk of suicide.
+People with depression are at an increased risk of suicide.
 Don’t be afraid to ask someone if they are considering self-harm or suicide.
 Take all signs of suicidal behaviour or threats seriously, act immediately and do not leave them alone.
-Get them to an emergency department or call 9-1-1.
+Get them to an emergency department, call 9-1-1 or contact a crisis responder at Talk Suicide Canada.

 Supporting a loved one with depression can be overwhelming, painful and exhausting.
 You won’t be able to help if you’re not in a good place yourself.
 Find time to stay connected to other people in your life, keep doing the things you enjoy, eat well, get enough sleep and stay active.
 Depression can also make someone uncharacteristically mean and self-centred, so set boundaries and don’t allow them to treat your badly.